Yarovenko-Dmitry/singolo/README.md

 I also have changes after the deadline.
 It was allowed by Sergey Shalyapin [(link)](https://www.youtube.com/watch?v=0M9Rz-wXYas&feature=youtu.be&t=5640).
 I hope for your goodwill and objectivity.
 I will also be grateful if you can give me code style tips.
 I think that according to the requirements of the task DOM everything was done, I tried.
+I did the responsive task  the first time in my life without burger.
 If you have any questions, please contact.
 My discord
 ***Dmitry_Y (@ Yarovenko-Dmitry)***